SuperOfficeDocs/crmscript/docs/api-reference/classes/NSCompetitor/GetValue.md

 so.topic: reference
 ---

-Get the name of the Competitor.
+Get the name of the NSCompetitor.

 **Returns:** String